RNGDelak/ord-generalized/README.md

-# A transfinite Number line where you can plugin and play!!
+# A transfinite Number line where you can plugin and play!

 ## How to use the transfinte number lines